 [Mrs] Pope-Hennessy, Map of the main prison camps in Germany and Austria (London: Imperial War Museum, 1989).
 (Originally issued c.1920)

 Additional relevant material can be identified using the following resources.

 - Collections database Search by names of individuals or camps to find photographs and private records (such as personal diaries, letters and memoirs) and other items.
-A general search such as prisoners Germany (in the "all words" field) with First World War from the Conflict pull-down menu can also be useful.
+A general search such as prisoners Germany and selecting the First World War, 1914-1918 filter can also be useful.

 - RecordSearch Search for official records held in the Memorial and in the National Archives of Australia using the names of individuals or camps.